 The rise in vegan and vegetarian communities has crowned ‘plant-based’ as one of the hottest food trends of 2018.
-Growing up, the majority of us were taught that carbohydrates, proteins and fats are the three key nutrients needed in a balanced diet, in which proteins are most often associated with meat like chicken, pork or beef.
+Growing up, the majority of us have been taught that carbohydrates, proteins and fats are the three key nutrients needed in a balanced diet.
+In most cases, protein is often associated with meat like chicken, pork and beef.
 However, as the world changes due to new scientific discoveries and creative innovations, the food that we eat is also changing.

 Meat is no longer a necessity in our daily meals.
 Healthy eaters are now swapping meat out for other protein-rich alternatives for various reasons – to lose weight, to improve health, or for the environment.
 For beginners, it can be difficult switching to a meatless and completely plant-based diet.
 Here are three simple steps to get you started:

 - Find alternatives.
 Substitute sugar for medjool dates, chocolates for carob, cheese for nutritional yeast, etc.

 - Start by going meatless 1-2 days per week.
 How about a #MeatlessMonday?

 Once you have nailed these three steps, you should be ready to take on more challenges.
 If you enjoy cooking and creating fun recipes, veggie burgers might be your next experiment.
 The equation is very simple, with almost an infinite number of outcomes.
 All you need is a type of vegetable, paired with a whole grain or legume, and seasonings of your own.
 If you don’t know where to start, we some meatless burger ideas for your inspiration!